duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 18. Drag-and-Drop your screen shot into the textbox.
 The picture will be uploaded and a link will be generated.
 19. Move the screenshot link **above the "Checklist"** in the pull request template. (where it asks for a screen shot).
 20. Click **"Create Pull Request"**.
 21. Now sit back and relax.
 When a Community Leader or DDG staff member has a chance, they'll review your Goodie, give you any feedback (if necessary) and merge it in.
+Once it's merged, it will be deployed to the site and should be live within a few days. **We'll be sure to let you know once it's live!**

 **Congrats!** You're all done.
 Don't forget to checkout our [other tutorials](https://duck.co/duckduckhack/ddh-intro) to learn more.